JerboaDance/Website/_performances/AnimalNature.md

         id: /assets/performances/AnimalNature/header.jpg
         featured: [RenadoTozer, AndresLopez]
 ---
-Jerboa Dance presents an evening of revelry and sensuality, journeying from political to mystical.
-Acts feature Jerboa’s signature athletic and emotional style.
-Special guests include live music, circus arts, burlesque, and more.
-Friday and Saturday evening shows followed by live DJs.
+Jerboa Dance presented an evening of revelry and sensuality, journeying from political to mystical.
+Acts featured Jerboa’s signature athletic and emotional style.
+Special guests included live music, circus arts, burlesque, and more.
+Friday and Saturday evening shows were followed by live DJs.

 **VIP tickets $50 presale, $60 at the door**
 Front row seats, champagne, and chocolate included